hayk-manasyan/ZF2-NAVIGATION/README.md

 ZF2-NAVIGATION Module
 ==============

 This module serves as a Navigation for your application.
-It allows you to create horizontal navbar in your ZF2 app and it suports  Twitter - Bootstrap 3.
+It allows you to create horizontal navbar in your ZF2 app and it supports  Twitter - Bootstrap 3.
 This allows you to create, edit and delete menu items, add sub items.

 HOW TO INSTALL
 ==============